dznl/fontdozenalizer/README.md

 $ python3 addglyphs.py -h
 usage: addglyphs.py [-h] [--ttx] [--no-ttx] inputfile outputfile

-Add a turned two (U218A) and a turned three (U218B) glyph to the given font.
+Add a turned two (U218A) and a turned three (U218B) glyph to the given TrueType font.

 positional arguments:
   inputfile   file name of the input font